The Story of Implementing Knowledge Base Search by Connecting Vertex AI RAG Engine to Google Chat Bot

 Policy of Keeping Individual Entries

-We adopted a policy of keeping QA pairs as individual KB entries.
-Initially, we considered an approach of grouping by solution pattern and creating integrated articles, but we switched to individual retention for the following reasons.
+I adopted a policy of keeping QA pairs as individual KB entries.
+Initially, I considered an approach of grouping by solution pattern and creating consolidated articles, but I switched to individual retention for the following reasons.

-1. Preserving variations — Even with the same symptom, solutions differ by situation.
-Merging loses individual context
+1. Preserving variations — Even for the same symptom, solutions differ depending on the situation.
+Consolidation would lose individual context.

-2. Simplifying the pipeline — Eliminates the need for rule-based matching or manual article creation, making it easy to add new data
+2. Simplifying the pipeline — Rule-based matching and manual article creation become unnecessary, making it easy to add new data.

-3. Synthesis by Gemini — When multiple entries of the same pattern are retrieved in search results, Gemini follows system prompt instructions to summarize common response methods
+3. Synthesis by Gemini — When multiple entries of the same pattern appear in search results, Gemini follows the system prompt instructions to summarize common response methods.

-When source data is in the format of staff work notes (e.g., "resolved by changing the XX setting"), rather than showing them to users as-is, you can instruct Gemini via system prompt to convert them.
+When source data is in the format of staff working notes (e.g., "Resolved by changing the XX setting"), rather than showing it directly to users, you can instruct Gemini via the system prompt to transform it.

 ## About the Knowledge Base Format

-- For records in the format "resolved by doing XX", please rephrase as easy-to-understand steps for the user
+- For records in the format "Resolved by doing XX", please rephrase them as easy-to-understand steps for the user.

-Answer quality directly depends on source data quality.
-The most effective way to get better answers is to improve the descriptions in the source data itself.
+Answer quality directly depends on the quality of the source data.
+To get better answers, the most effective approach is to improve the descriptions in the source data itself.

 KB Entry Format